Wednesday, December 21, 2022

 1878: An Americanism and a compound word, the construct being mega- + -phone.
 Mega was from the Ancient Greek μέγας (mégas) (great, large, mighty), from the primitive Indo-European meǵhs (great).
 It was cognate with the Latin magnus, the Sanskrit मह (maha) (great, massive, large-scale, epic), and with the various Germanic forms, the Gothic (mikils), the Old English micel, the Middle English muchel, the English much, the Old High German mihhil, the Old Norse mikill and the Danish meget.
 Phone was from the Ancient Greek φωνή (phōn) (sound), from the primitive Indo-European bhohneh, from bheh- (to speak), related to fame.
 The modern device for assisting hearing by the magnifying of the voice was invented by Thomas Edison although un-powered instruments with a funnel-like shape had been used at least since Antiquity; in Ancient Greece, megalophonia meant "grandiloquence" and megalophonos, “loud-voiced."
 Although the industry notes detail differences, the terms loud-hailer, blowhorn and bullhorn are often used interchangeably.
 Megaphone is a noun & adjective, megaphoned & megaphoning are verbs, megaphonic is an adjective and megaphonically is an adverb; the noun plural is megaphones.

-Diminutive weather forecaster Greta Thunberg (b 2003) with megaphone.
+Amplifying the message: Diminutive weather forecaster Greta Thunberg (b 2003) with braid and megaphone.

 Ms Thunberg's resort to the megaphone to raise the world's interest in the matter of climate change induced by human activity was an example of an attempt to achieve what letters to the editor, press releases and academic papers had failed to effect.
-If she's disappointed in what's happened since she became involved that's understandable but she has achieved more than most.
-Probably resigned to the sad fact nothing fundamental is likely to change until the crisis hits the point at which the rich start to die or suffer significant financial loss, she'll at least have the satisfaction of being able to say "I told you so" although doubtlessly would have preferred a better outcome.
+If she's disappointed in what's happened since she became involved that's understandable but it's likely she's achieved more than many more obviously credentialed.
+Probably resigned to the sad fact nothing fundamental is likely to change until the crisis hits the point at which the rich start to die or suffer significant financial loss, she'll at least have the satisfaction of being able to say "I told you so" although doubtlessly she'd have preferred a better outcome.

 No comments: